hazelcast/hazelcast-python-client/README.md

 ```

 You should consider the following when you perform versioning:

 * It is important to change the version whenever an update is performed in the serialized fields of a class, for example by incrementing the version.
-* If a client performs a Portable deserialization on a field and then that Portable is updated by removing that field on the cluster side, this may lead to a problem.
+* If a client performs a Portable deserialization on a field and then that Portable is updated by removing that field on the cluster side, this may lead to problems such as an AttributeError being raised when an older version of the client tries to access the removed field.
 * Portable serialization does not use reflection and hence, fields in the class and in the serialized content are not automatically mapped.
 Field renaming is a simpler process.
 Also, since the class ID is stored, renaming the Portable does not lead to problems.
 * Types of fields need to be updated carefully.
 Hazelcast performs basic type upgradings, such as `int` to `float`.